News

 More Recent News

-In the absence of our regular meetings and field trips, the DBC Board is pleased to present Mini-Tutorials on the DBC YouTube Channel.
-This week we launch the Mini-tutorial sharing keys to distinguishing between two beautiful yellow birds, the Pine Warbler and the Yellow-throated Vireo.
+The DBC Board is pleased to present Mini-Tutorials on the DBC YouTube Channel.
+This week we launch the Mini-tutorial describing 10 steps you can take to become a more efficient birder, or how to avoid the pitfalls we birders can fall into!
 Presented by Denis Kania.
-As meetings and field trips have been canceled for the short term due to the Covid-19 quarantine the Board offers a way to connect with you and enrich your birding experience.
-We are tapping the expertise of DBC President Denis Kania, who will record a range of Mini-Tutorials to provide bird […]
+As meetings and field trips have been altered for the short term due to the Covid-19 the Board offers a way to connect with you and enrich your birding experience.
+Several Mini-tutorials are live and focus on: The updated checklist of birds in DuPage; the return of Ospry in DuPage; the Tanagers; Hairy vs. […]

 Scroll to Top